aboyalejandro/cdc-logical-replication-tutorial/README.md

 ## 🔨 Break the replication:

-Note: Note that the scripts is limited to truncate, drop, insert, update or delete `transactions`, `products` and `user_profiles`.
-If you ended up dropping all the tables, you can do Ctrl+C and `make restart`to spin-up the project again.
+Note: The scripts is limited to truncate, drop, insert, update or delete `transactions`, `products` and `user_profiles`.
+If you ended up dropping all the tables, you can do Ctrl+C and `make restart` to spin-up the project again.

 ```sh
 make create-table # will be ignored, replication will continue
 make drop-table # breaks the replication if it was included in the publication, if not it will go on.
 make add-column # same as drop-table
 ```
+Remember to always check on Target Database if the changes are resulting or not.

 ### 😎 [Follow me on Linkedin](https://www.linkedin.com/in/alejandro-aboy/)
 - Get tips, learnings and tricks for your Data career!